hammonsaden/Inventory-Manager/README.md

 # Inventory-Manager

-This is a program for my resume.
+This is my first program for my resume.
 It's a Inventory Manager built using the Python(CustomTkinter, Sqlite3, Tkinter packages), and SQL programming languages.

 ~ Features ~